PiercingXX/piercing-dots/README.md

 Piercing‑Dots is my **personal dotfile repository** that includes a powerful, self‑updating Bash script.

-- **All your favorite configs** (Gnome, Hyprland, BSPWM, Awesome, i3, Neovim, Kitty, Docker, etc.) are in one place.
+- **All your favorite configs** (Gnome, Hyprland, BSPWM, Awesome, i3, Neovim, Kitty, Yazi, etc.) are in one place.
 - **One command** to keep your system, packages, and dotfiles in sync.
 - **Distribution Agnostic** support (Arch, Fedora, Debian/Ubuntu/Pop!_OS, etc.).